A Moment Apart

 A Moment Apart is the third studio album by the American electronic music duo Odesza, released on 8 September 2017 through Counter, Ninja Tune and the duo's own label, Foreign Family Collective.
 It is the duo's first album in three years after their second album, In Return, and the first released through Foreign Family Collective.

 The album was teased in March 2016 through social media.
 Afterwards, the singles "Line of Sight" and "Late Night" were released in April 2017 as the lead singles.
 Following the album's announcement in June, "Meridian" and "Corners of the Earth" were released as the third and fourth singles.
 "Higher Ground", the fifth single, was released in July and "Across The Room", the sixth and final single, was released in October.
 The album features contributions from Leon Bridges, Kelsey Bulkin, The Chamanas, Mansionair, Sasha Alex Sloan, Regina Spektor, Naomi Wild, WYNNE and RY X.

 The album received positive reviews from critics, with praise toward its production values and composition, and debuted at #3 on the Billboard 200.
 The album was nominated for Best Dance/Electronic Album, with "Line of Sight" nominated for Best Dance Recording, at the 60th Grammy Awards.

+The album's title track, "A Moment Apart", became one of Odesza's most widely recognized instrumental compositions.
+The song gained additional popularity after being featured in the opening cinematic and radio soundtrack of the racing video game Forza Horizon 4, where it accompanied the game's seasonal introduction sequence.
+Due to its cinematic build and atmospheric production, the track became closely associated with the game's introduction and is frequently noted by players as one of the series' most memorable opening themes.
+The song later returned in Forza Horizon 5 on the Horizon Mixtape radio station, which highlights notable tracks from previous games in the series.